MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 Based on roles and responsibilities, assign roles to the infrastructure's role-based access control (RBAC).
 That mechanism can be:

-- Kubernetes RBAC&mdash;is a native Kubernetes authorization model that controls access to the _Kubernetes control plane_ exposed through the Kubernetes API server.
+- **Kubernetes RBAC** is a native Kubernetes authorization model that controls access to the _Kubernetes control plane_, exposed through the Kubernetes API server.
 This set of permissions defines what you can do with the API server.
 For example, you can deny a user the permissions to create or even list pods.
-- Azure RBAC&mdash;is an Azure Active Directory (AD)-based authorization model that controls access to the _Azure control plane_.
-This is an association of your Azure Active Directory (AD) tenant with your Azure subscription.
-With Azure RBAC you can grant permissions to create Azure resources such as networks, AKS cluster, managed identities, and and so on.
+- **Azure RBAC** is an Azure AD-based authorization model that controls access to the _Azure control plane_.
+This is an association of your Azure AD tenant with your Azure subscription.
+With Azure RBAC you can grant permissions to create Azure resources, such as networks, an AKS cluster, and managed identities.

-Suppose you need to give permissions to the cluster operators (mapped to **infrastructure operator** role).
-All people who are assigned the **infrastructure operator** responsibilities belong to an Azure AD Group.
+Suppose you need to give permissions to the cluster operators (mapped to the infrastructure operator role).
+All people who are assigned the infrastructure operator responsibilities belong to an Azure AD Group.
 As established in 7.1.1, this role requires the highest privilege in the cluster.
-Kubernetes has built-in RBAC roles, such as `cluster-admin` that meets those requirements.
-You'll need to bind the Azure AD Group for **infrastructure operator** to `cluster-admin` by creating role bindings.
+Kubernetes has built-in RBAC roles, such as `cluster-admin`, that meets those requirements.
+You'll need to bind the Azure AD Group for infrastructure operator to `cluster-admin` by creating role bindings.
 There are two approaches.
 You can choose the built-in roles.
-Or, if the built-in roles do not meet your requirements, for instance they are overly permissive, create custom roles for your bindings.
+Or, if the built-in roles do not meet your requirements (for example, they might be overly permissive), create custom roles for your bindings.

-The reference implementation demonstrates the preceding example using native Kubernetes RBAC.
+The reference implementation demonstrates the preceding example by using native Kubernetes RBAC.
 The same association can be accomplished with Azure RBAC.
-For more information, see [Control access to cluster resources using Kubernetes role-based access control and Azure Active Directory identities in Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/azure-ad-rbac).
+For more information, see [Control access to cluster resources using Kubernetes role-based access control and Azure Active Directory identities in Azure Kubernetes Service](https://docs.microsoft.com/azure/aks/azure-ad-rbac).

 You can choose the scope of permission at the cluster level or at the namespace level.
-For roles that have scoped responsibilities such as **Application operators**, the permissions would be assigned at the namespace level for the workload.
+For roles that have scoped responsibilities, such as application operators, the permissions are assigned at the namespace level for the workload.

 In addition, the roles also need Azure RBAC permissions so that they are able to do their tasks.
-For example, cluster operator needs to access Azure Monitor through the portal.
-So, the **infrastructure operator** role must have the appropriate RBAC assignment.
+For example, the cluster operator needs to access Azure Monitor through the portal.
+So, the infrastructure operator role must have the appropriate RBAC assignment.

-Apart from people and their roles, Azure resources and even pods within the cluster, have managed identities.
-Those identities need a set of permissions through Azure RBAC and must be tightly scoped based on the expected tasks.
+Apart from people and their roles, Azure resources and even pods within the cluster have managed identities.
+Those identities need a set of permissions through Azure RBAC, and must be tightly scoped based on the expected tasks.
 For example, Azure Application Gateway must have permissions to get secrets (TLS certificates) from Azure Key Vault.
 It must not have permissions to modify secrets.

 Here are some best practices:

 - Maintain meticulous documentation about each role and the assigned permissions.
-Keep clear distinction about which permissions are Just-In-Time(JIT) and standing.
+Keep clear distinction about which permissions are JIT and which are standing.

-- Monitor the roles for changes such as, in assignment changes or role definitions.
+- Monitor the roles for changes, such as in assignment changes or role definitions.
 Create alerts on changes even if they are expected to gain visibility into intentions behind the changes.

 #### Requirement 7.2.1